19 Best Places to Visit in Prince Edward Island (2023)

 Facing the Northumberland Strait on the Points East Coastal Drive, Basin Head Provincial Park is a must-stop for fans of unique geological phenomenon.

 Also known as Basin Head Beach, “Singing Sands Beach” is a stretch of white sand that, when stepped on, makes a high-pitched sound due to its uniquely spherical quartz sand.
-This noisy sand is one of the most unique tourist attractions on the island and is a key feature of PEI.
+This noisy sand is one of the most unique tourist attractions on the island and is one of the most interesting destinations in PEI.

 Unsure of what to expect by the sound when I went, I thought the fine sand squeaks more than sings, but I’m definitely no expert in such matters.